INGV/RESTORE/README.md

 <h2>About</h2>

-RESTORE is a powerful tool to tackle the short-term aftershock incompleteness issue (STAI).
+RESTORE is a Python tool tackling the short-term aftershock incompleteness issue (STAI).
-It is based on a stochastic gap-filling procedure, which reconstructs the missing events in the space-time-magnitude domain based on empirical earthquake properties.
-The subsets of the catalog that are affected by the STAI issue are automatically detected.
+It is based on a stochastic gap-filling procedure which reconstructs the missing events in the space-time-magnitude domain based on empirical earthquake properties.
+The subsets of the catalog affected by the STAI issue are automatically detected.

 **RESTORE files**:

-*Run_RESTORE.py* loads the seismic catalog and the input parameters, then runs the script *RESTORE.py*
+*Run_RESTORE.py* loads the seismic catalog and the input parameters provided by the user, then runs the script *RESTORE.py*

 *RESTORE.py* is the main module